-Harold talked with Lanfranc they walked from the hall together and after about an hour Harold returned.
+Harold talked with Lanfranc as they walked from the hall together out of the main hall, and after about an hour Harold returned.
 He talked with his companions and they all prepared to leave.

-“We shall leave now the bond is sealed.”
+“We’ll leave now, the bond is sealed.”
 Harold was cold in tone and manner.

 But you gave your word, defend my lands before I might defend yours.

 So, rest up we leave when the weather breaks.”
 Then William changed his mind, and lifted his head from the trough of the banquet table, waved Harold over to him, who left his companions and walked to William’s side.